meksikann/cpd-bot/bot-brain/data/nlu_data.md

 - are conference rooms available in an hour?
 - hey tell me if negotiation rooms are busy now. thanks
 - wanna know if room is free
+- I wanna know if [main room](room_name) free now?
+- how about in an hour?
+- and what about in four hours

 ## intent: get_room_free_slots
 - is it available?